paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-090-secure-rural-schools-and-community-self-determination.md

   (F) *Payments for each of fiscal years 2017 through 2020* — The election made by an eligible county under subparagraph (B), (C), or (D) for fiscal year 2013, or deemed to be made by the county under paragraph (3)(B) for that fiscal year, shall be effective for each of fiscal years 2017 through 2020.1

+  (G) *Payments for each of fiscal years 2024 and 2025* — The election made by an eligible county under subparagraph (B), (C), or (D) for fiscal year 2023, or deemed to be made by the county under paragraph (3)(B) for that fiscal year, shall be effective for each of fiscal years 2024 and 2025.

 (2) **Distribution of funds**

   (A) *In general* — Funds reserved by an eligible county under subparagraph (B)(i) or (C)(i) of paragraph (1) for carrying out projects under subchapter II shall be deposited in a special account in the Treasury of the United States.